Free Software and ‘Politics,’ a Comment by Rufus Polson

 Keir describes himself as an “open source” advocate and was a bit flummoxed at his treatment at the hands of the mob.
 I don’t remember the flavor of the original discussion (maybe I didn’t read through those comments), but I’m sure there were some of the knee-jerk flames you’d expect in response to this kind of admission, which aren’t especially helpful, alongside more useful comments that you also see in these conversations.

 And I was particularly impressed by the thoughtfulness of one commenter, enough to save his response with the intention of writing about it here one day.
-Yesterday the note bubbled up to the top of my attention and here I am finally sharing it.
-You can read Mr. Thomas’s post for context, although the comment stands pretty well on its own:
+Yesterday the note bubbled up to the top of my attention.
+You can read Mr. Thomas’s post for context, although the comment stands on its own:

 He takes the common position that practicality should trump politics and ideology.
-Then there was this by Rufus Polson (skip to the last three paragraphs if you lack time or patience!):
+Then there was this by Rufus Polson:

 I feel your pain and understand, in specific, your decision to switch.
 Well, more or less.
 But at the same time, I disagree with some of your related comments.